How does Rest Less make money

 9. To discover history, heritage, and ancient holy sites

 Throughout Sri Lanka, the beautiful landscapes are punctuated with incredible archaeology and heritage sites.
-Buddhist temples are dotted from north to south, many of which date back over two millennia and leave a tangible sense of the profound influence of Buddhism on Sri Lanka’s culture and people.
+Buddhist temples are dotted from north to south, many dating back over two millennia, and leave a tangible sense of the profound influence of Buddhism on Sri Lanka’s culture and people.

-Some highlights include the white-walled Temple of the Tooth in Kandy – which is home to a sacred relic of the Buddha and is a major Buddhist pilgrimage site – and the ancient cities of Anuradhapura and Polonnaruwa.
+Some highlights include the white-walled Temple of the Tooth in Kandy, home to a sacred relic of the Buddha and a major Buddhist pilgrimage site, as well as the ancient cities of Anuradhapura and Polonnaruwa.

 Here, you’ll see colossal stupas (hemispherical structures/domes containing sacred relics), intricate and beautiful stone carvings, and the ruins and remains of royal palaces that recall the opulence and grandeur of Sri Lanka’s early kingdoms.

-The ancient Rock Fortress of Sigiriya in the northern Matale District is another highlight and a truly incredible sight – it’s the type of imposing and surreal structure you might expect to see on Game of Thrones.
-You can visit the towering rock palace, see the ancient frescoes, and wander its elaborate gardens.
+The ancient Rock Fortress of Sigiriya in the northern Matale District is another highlight and a truly incredible sight.
+It’s the type of imposing and surreal structure you might expect to see on Game of Thrones.
+Here, you can visit the towering rock palace, see the ancient frescoes, and wander its elaborate gardens.

 Final thoughts…

 Sri Lanka has such a wealth of experiences and character that it ‘feels’ bigger than its 65,610 square kilometres.
-It’s a place of immense and vibrant colour, culture, flavour, and beauty, and it could easily keep you entertained and enthralled indefinitely.
+It’s a place of immense and vibrant colour, culture, flavour, and beauty, and it can keep you entertained and enthralled indefinitely.

 Each spectacular area being such a manageable distance from the last is the icing on the cake – after all, who wants to spend their whole holiday on highways?

-For more inspiration, head over to the travel section of our website.
-Here, you’ll find articles including 9 of the best travel destinations for 2025 and 10 of the best holidays for animal lovers.
+For more inspiration, head over to our travel section.
+Here, you’ll find articles including 25 of the best travel destinations for 2025 and 10 of the best holidays for animal lovers.

 Ready to book your next getaway?